loonwerks/AMASE/examples/1_README_Files/README_RegressionTesting.txt

 (2) ARP4761_annex: The first simplified WBS version has two wheel

-(3) Test_Example:

-(4) Sensor_Example: The reactor system is composed of three subsystems: temperature
+(3) Sensor_Example: The reactor system is composed of three subsystems: temperature
 	sensors, radiation sensors, and pressure sensors.
 Each of these subsystems contain three related sensors which monitor the environmental inputs (to the top level reactor system) and send a shutdown command when necessary.